 Two weather modelling scenarios were assessed for the operational phase of the proposed waste facility within the SoundPLAN program using CONCAWE algorithms under both neutral and worst-case weather conditions for the daytime period.
 It should be noted that sound will propagate further through the atmosphere under certain weather conditions dependent on air pressure variations, wind speed and direction variations, temperature inversions etc. The 'worst-case' weather conditions chosen were those highly conducive to the propagation of sound.
-These worst case weather conditions are generally experienced when there are wind speeds of 2-3m/s in the direction from the source to the receiver.
+These worst-case weather conditions are generally experienced when there are wind speeds of 2-3m/s in the direction from the source to the receiver.

-Table 7-2 presents the weather parameters used in the CONCAWE calculations based on a combination of average annual data from the Bureau of Meteorology (BoM) Weather Stations at Gunnedah Airport AWS (Station ID: 055202) and Gunnedah Resource Centre (Station ID: 055024), annual data from the Gunnedah Quarry Products weather station and a conservative assumption for worst case weather conditions.
+Table 7-2 presents the weather parameters used in the CONCAWE calculations based on a combination of average annual data from the Bureau of Meteorology (BoM) Weather Stations at Gunnedah Airport AWS (Station ID: 055202) and Gunnedah Resource Centre (Station ID: 055024) and a conservative assumption for worst case weather conditions.